socialtables/drawing-app-challenge/README.md

 Your task, should you choose to accept it, is to build out some features for a React/Redux drawing app.
 Women, LGBTQ+ and people of color are encouraged to apply!

-We will have two waves of applications.
-The coding challenge is the same for both.

-- **Wave I submissions are due by August 4th.**
+- **Submissions are due by August 11th.**
-- **Wave II submissions are due by September 1st.**

 If you successfully complete the coding challenge there will be a phone screen and potential on-site interview.
-Our goal is to start apprentices three weeks after each wave's deadline.
-We have some flexibility on start date to accommodate your schedule.*
+Our goal is for apprentices to begin onboarding three weeks after the deadline.
+We have some flexibility on start date to accommodate your schedule.

 ## The App
 The app is a React/Redux app which lets you draw on a `<canvas>` element with different brush sizes.